kelvinator07/Prime-Numbers-Generator-API/README.md

     Use this login details if you get a prompt...
 User: `kelvin` Password: `password`.

-    For H2 (Default in memory Database for testing)
+6. For H2 (Default in memory Database for testing)

-    Now, once you get the Spring application running, you can navigate at the `http://localhost:8080/h2-console`.
+    Now, once you get the Spring application running, you can navigate to the H2 database using this url: `http://localhost:8080/h2-console`.

     Click on PRIME and Run Query to see database contents